mxw271/wu-transcript-manager/README.md

 - **OpenAI API Key**: Required for transcript processing.
 - Azure Computer Vision API Key & Endpoint: Optional for transcript processing.

+If you update your API keys after starting the servers, run the shutdown script and rerun the start script.

 ### 🛠️ **Initial Setup (Run Once)**:
 Run **this step only once** to install dependencies.